 5. Set Up an Emergency Plan & Share It

-Make sure your child's school knows how to get hold of you in case of an emergency.
+Make sure your child's school knows how to get in touch with you in case of an emergency.
 Ask the school nurse about the school's past history of dealing with severe allergy attacks.
-Confirm that school staff have been trained on how to respond to asthma and allergy emergencies.
+Confirm that school staff have been trained on how to respond to allergy emergencies.